-Are You Traumatized from Your Chronic Pain and Symptoms?
+Are you Traumatized from your Chronic Pain and Symptoms?

 In this blog post we discuss what trauma actually is, the link between trauma and chronic pain/symptoms, and how we can experience chronic pain/symptoms as traumatic.